vinsgit/percy-automation/README.md

 ## Contact

-For any inquiries or support requests, feel free to contact us at [vitamiumiu@gmail.com](mailto:vitamiumiu@gmail.com).
+For any inquiries or support requests, feel free to contact me at [vitamiumiu@gmail.com](mailto:vitamiumiu@gmail.com).